 Not only that, having the right core values can improve your decision-making, your productivity, your achievements and perhaps most importantly, your ability to love and be loved.
 They’re kind of a big deal.
 And it isn’t just us saying this, studies have shown core values to have a whole host of other benefits.

-30 Best Core Values to Live by
+31 Best Core Values to Live By

-Awareness means paying attention to yourself, to others, to the world around you, to emotions, to situations.
-It means being able to see everyone and everything clearly – most importantly yourself.
+Awareness means paying attention to yourself, to others, to the world around you, to emotions, and to situations.
+It means seeing everyone and everything clearly – most importantly yourself.

 There are going to be times when you need to sprint in life, and other times when you are going to need to slow down.
 The yin and the yang.